Intelligent Automation vs. RPA: Difference Between the Two

 Automation of your process may involve the use of various technologies like robotics, telemetry sensors, etc.

-Now, we’ll go to the difference b/w the two technologies, which are the major divisions of automation i.e. RPA and IA.
+Now, we’ll go over the difference between the two technologies, which are the major divisions of automation, i.e., Intelligent Automation vs RPA.

 Intelligent Automation (IA)

 Intelligent automation provides automated solutions to the software.
-It also makes use of artificial intelligence, machine learning for the decision-making process.
+It also makes use of artificial intelligence and machine learning for the decision-making process.

-Also, it helps an organization in integrating the systems which are present within — thus helping in reducing the storage of duplicate data.
+Also, it helps an organization integrate the systems that are present within — thus helping reduce the storage of duplicate data.

 Robotic Process Automation (RPA)

-RPA is used to reduce the repetitive tasks which are performed by a human.
-With RPA tools, an organization can interpret applications for triggering responses, establishing communications with other systems or to process a transaction.
+RPA is used to reduce the repetitive tasks that are performed by a human.
+With RPA tools, an organization can interpret applications for triggering responses, establishing communications with other systems, or processing a transaction.

 RPA can be used to generate email responses or to deploy bots.
 This can be done through different automated ERP systems.